ChiaHanTu/my-library/MSSQL/Naming Convention.md

 Create Function [dbo].[fGetPTGroupType]
 ```

-> Table, SP, Function, View
+> Table, SP, Function, View, Column name

+- Use Pascal Casing.

+> Variables for SP

-- Use Pascal Casing for table
+- Use Camel Casing for input/output parameters and variable for SP.